Overfishing – No

 |Permit||State issued recreational license/angler registry, federal angler registry or Federal charter/headboat permit for reef fish||Permit||Commercial vessel permit for reef fish is required.
 Additionally, an eastern Gulf reef fish bottom longline endorsement required to use bottom longline for Gulf reef fish in the federal waters east of 85°30′ longitude.|

 |Gear||Non-stainless steel circle hooks are required when fishing with natural baits.
 At least one dehooking device is required and must be used to remove hooks.||Gear||Non-stainless steel circle hooks are required when fishing with natural baits.
 At least one dehooking device is required and must be used to remove hooks.|

 Hogfish Boundary Map

-Note: Regulations specific to Gulf of Mexico hogfish management zone.
+Note: The Gulf of Mexico Hogfish Management Area is North of the line extending due west from 25°09′ North latitude off the west coast of Florida.
+Regulations specific to Gulf of Mexico hogfish management zone.
 Florida Keys hogfish are managed by the South Atlantic Fishery Management Council

 |Sector||Annual Catch Limit|

 Hogfish, or sometimes “hog snapper,” are actually a member of the wrasse family (Labridae).
 They boast bright orange, yellow, and blueish-purple colorations.
 Hogfish get their name from their elongated snout, which they use to root for crustaceans buried in the sediment.
 Their tail is moon-shaped.
 Males have a characteristic black spot behind their pectoral fins.
 Three stocks of hogfish are found in the southeastern US: the Gulf of Mexico stock, the Florida Keys/East Florida stock, and the Georgia to North Carolina stock.
 The Gulf stock occupies the west Florida continental shelf south to about Cape Sable (SEDAR 37, 2014).